rppicomidi/pico-usb-midi-filter/README.md

 - Changing MIDI channel for notes in a range (to perform keyboard split, for example).
 - etc.

-This project requires correctly soldering a USB host port connector to a Raspberry Pi Pico board.
-The circuit described here has no current limiting, ESD protection, or other safeguards.
-Measure voltages carefully and please don't hook this to your expensive computer and MIDI equipment until you have done some testing with at least some basic test equipment.

-Also, any brand name stuff I mention in this README file is just documentation of what I did.
+Any brand name stuff I mention in this README file is just documentation of what I did.
 This is not an advertisement.
 I don't get paid to do this.

 This project would not have been possible without the code of the TinyUSB project and the